exercism/python/exercises/practice/reverse-string/.approaches/introduction.md

     return "".join(output)
 ```

-This approach either breaks the string up into a list of codepoints to swap or creates an empty list as a "parking place" to insert or append codepoints.
+This approach either breaks the string up into a `list` of codepoints to swap or creates an empty `list` as a "parking place" to insert or append codepoints.
-It then iterates over the text, swapping, inserting, or appending each codepoint to the output list.
+It then iterates over the text, swapping, inserting, or appending each codepoint to the output `list`.
 Finally, `str.join()` is used to re-assemble the `list` into a string.

 For more variations and relative performance timings for this group, check out the [`list` and `str.join()`][approach-list-and-join] approach.